What Is An Article 15?

 If, after the preliminary inquiry, the commanding officer determines that disposition by NJP is appropriate, the commanding officer must inform the accused that NJP is being considered for the offense, along with the contemplated action, the suspected offense, government evidence, right to refuse NJP, and the right to confer with independent counsel.

 The maximum punishment in any Article 15 case is limited by the grade/status of the imposing officer as well as the rank of the accused.
 Whether the case takes place on shore or at sea also places limits on the punishment.

 Officer accused.
 If punishment is imposed by 0-4 or above, the adjudicating officer may simply reprimand the accused or place them on base or quarters restriction for a certain period of time.
-Forfeiture of pay, extra duty, reduction in grade, as well as confinement in military jail, and even bread and water or decreased food rations.
-Though reduction in food and water is rarely, if ever, used any more.
+Forfeiture of pay, extra duty, reduction in grade, as well as confinement in a military jail, and even bread and water or decreased food rations.
+Reduction in food and water is rarely if ever, used any more.

 Part 4: Appeals

 A person punished under article 15 may appeal the imposition of such punishment through proper channels to the appropriate appeal authority.
 There are only two grounds for appeal: the punishment was unjust or the punishment was disproportionate to the offense committed.

 Part 5: Clemency and Corrective Actions

 Getting clemency after the fact is difficult to obtain from the convening authority, except for some deferment and waivers of pay to family members.
 Having an experienced military defense lawyer can help you post-trial by making sure any pre-trial agreements are not restrictive to clemency.